gaplotech/SB03-js-declarative-cost/README.md

 npm run benchmark
 ```

-5. You could submit your pull request and ask for review and discussion before the
+5. You could submit your pull request and ask for review and discuss before the official
-   official answer release.
+   answer release.

 ## Answer